IVI-M/R-Ottawa/install.md

-Nevertherless, what we have is already quite extraodinary, yielding opportunity to revolutionize how data science is done here; and, in fact, not any data science and not only anything related to data processing, visualization visualization and reporting, any other scientific and non-scientific , writting memos. collaborative projects  - talk to any of us
+Nevertherless, what we have is already quite extraodinary, yielding opportunity to revolutionize how data science is done here; and, in fact, not any data science and not only anything related to data processing, visualization  and reporting, but also for writting memos, reports, decks (scientific and as non-scientific), as well as leading collaborative projects - for work and fun.

+Talk to any of us, will show you how.

 ***

 **Installing RStudio**